Larrry85/viewer/README.md

 1. Index.html:

 *  car gallery of all the cars
-*  details button for enxtra info
+*  details button for extra info
 *  user can filter cars by:
     - manufacturers
     - year